As a Party to the United Nations Framework Convention on Climate Change (UNFCCC), and the Paris Agreement, Australia has

 The National Inventory by Economic Sector provides greenhouse gas emission estimates by economic sector (Australia-New Zealand Standard Industry Classifications (ANZSIC)) rather than by Intergovernmental Panel on Climate Change sector.
 These inventories are a disaggregation of the data contained in the National Inventory Report submitted to the UNFCCC each year.

 Full Carbon Accounting Model

 The Full Carbon Accounting Model (FullCAM) is a calculation tool for modelling Australia’s greenhouse gas emissions from the land sector.

 FullCAM is used in Australia’s National Greenhouse Gas Accounts for land use, land use change and forestry sectors.
 Results from modelling are used to produce the annual totals for Australia’s National Inventory Reports.
-Emissions data (including from the land sector) can be found in the Australian Greenhouse Emissions Information System
+Emissions data (including from the land sector) can be found in Australia’s National Greenhouse Accounts